sfi0zy/street-monochrome/README.md

 This style includes every module that can't be saved as LUT.
 You can use one of the LUTs + this 0 style and the combination will work as a normal style.

+### 0SM

+This style includes the `rgb curve` + `monochrome` modules.
+Basically, it's the heart of the whole pack of these styles.
+It makes the character.
+If you want to use this curve somewhere else for some reason - this style is for you.

 ### Effects

 There are some additional effects here: